-Under the amendments, proceeds from selling items before the related item of PPE is available for use should be recognized in profit or loss, together with the costs of producing those items.

-The change in the standard will have no significant impact on SB Central Bank's financial statement.
+Under the amendments, proceeds from selling items before the related item of PPE is available for use should be recognised in profit or loss, together with the costs of producing those items.
+The change in the standard did not have an impact on SB Central Bank's financial statements.